 If you’re at High Risk from coronavirus, you should have received a letter from the NHS.

-If you are at high it is best that we first support you through our Telephone/ Online Service where we offer you treatments and advice over the phone or by video link.
+The fact is despite the huge amount of precautions and procedures (including thermometer checks) we are employing we cannot 100% guarantee that you will not be exposed to COVID-19 if you visit us.
+If you are at high risk it is thought to be best that we first support you through our Telephone/ Online Service where we offer you treatments and advice over the phone or by video link.
 We are often able to get great results.
 If you are not progressing and you get to the stage where you are considering a face-to-face consultation we can discuss your options.
+There are times when you are likely to be much safer visiting us such as being the 1st patient in the morning after we have had a deep clean.

 Have you been Identified as someone with a moderate risk (Clinically Vulnerable)